CinRC/IRDC-CCSK/README.md

 To build this project, execute `mvn package` in the project root dir.
 This will create an executable jar file in `target/`.

+### Testing

+To run unit tests, execute `mvn test` in the project root dir.
+It will run through a set of pre-written unit tests that are designed to represent difficult examples or niche scenarios.

 ### Running

 Running this is fairly simple.
 One approach is to load the program into an IDE and run through its compiler.